 How I became a Real Estate Investor

-After talking to my wife, I have called a son and said that she does not approve so big investment in something that we had no clue about.
+After talking to my wife, I have called a son and said that she does not approve so big an investment in something that we had no clue about.
 The fact was that I was in agreement with my wife.
-I have just begun my investments in the mutual funds and some stupid penny stocks that I have picked up after reading one investment advisory newsletter.
+I have just begun my investments in mutual funds and some stupid penny stocks that I have picked up after reading one investment advisory newsletter.
 I knew very little about investing in the stock market, and zero in real estate investment.

 On one hand, my son's argument was convincing considering the potential income and properties' appreciation over time.
-On another hand, when 23 years boy gives you the investment advice... you do understand, right?
+On another hand, when 23 years boy gives you investment advice... you do understand, right?

 So, I have ignored his advice and almost forgot about it.
-Eight months later, I happened reading the book where the Real Estate investment was spelled out pretty well.
+Eight months later, I happened to read the book where the Real Estate investment was spelled out pretty well.
 Perhaps, I understood that I don't have to buy it for a full price by putting my saving in but rather "use other peoples’ money".

 $450 x 12=$5,400/year.

 Not bad, right?
 It was roughly ~30% yearly return on my $18,000 investment!
-Something investors in the stocks, CDs or Treasuries only wish they could have!
+Something investors in the stocks, CDs, or Treasuries only wish they could have!

 I said to myself "Wow!"

-As soon as I experienced the potential of investing in the Real Estate, I began reading more books about how to be a smart landlord.
+As soon as I experienced the potential of investing in Real Estate, I began reading more books about how to be a smart landlord.

 I have quickly corrected my Lease Agreement.
-I have also implemented so-called Discount Program (read details later), and I became a proactive and smarter landlord.
+I have also implemented the so-called Discount Program (read details later), and I became a proactive and smarter landlord.